 |Additional coverage C (personal property)*||-||50% beyond replacement cost||70% beyond replacement cost|

 Extended coverage A and coverage C go beyond replacement coverage in cases where cost of replacement exceeds the original value, such as during a disaster.

-UPC also sells two kinds of flood insurance, though it does not write policies directly for either: federally backed policies through the NFIP and a private policy through a flood insurer.
+UPC sells two kinds of flood insurance, though it does not write policies directly for either federally backed policies through the NFIP or private policies through a flood insurer.

 Other property coverages available from UPC

-- Landlord/commercial residential property coverage: Protects the structure of a multi-unit apartment building you rent out, as well as liability coverage.
+- Landlord/commercial residential property coverage: protects the structure of a building you rent out, as well as liability coverage.

-UPC does have strong financial standing, however.
-The company received an A rating from financial rating company Demotech (in lieu of getting a rating from A.M.
-Best).
-This means UPC has "excellent" ability to pay out claims, even in case of a widespread disaster.
-But it's worth noting that an A is the third-best ranking Demotech provides, behind A Prime and A Double-Prime.
+UPC received an "M" financial strength rating from Demotech (in lieu of getting a rating from AM Best).
+This means UPC may lack the ability to pay out claims in case of a widespread disaster.

 ValuePenguin's analysis used insurance rate data from Quadrant Information Services.These rates were publicly sourced from insurer filings and should be used for comparative purposes only — your own quotes may be different.

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.